GM-Consult-Pty-Ltd/text_analysis/README.md

 ## Overview

-The `text_analysis` library provides methods to tokenize text, compute readibility scores for a document and compare similarity of words.
-It is intended to be used as part of an information retrieval system.
+The `text_analysis` library provides methods to tokenize text, compute readibility scores for a document and compute similarity of words.
+It is intended to be used in Natural Language Proceesing (`NLP`) as part of an information retrieval system.

 Refer to the [references](#references) to learn more about information retrieval systems and the theory behind this library.